 Follow the money.

-Another one of the financial habits I see in successful business owners?
-They follow the money.
+Successful business owners follow the money.
 In other words, oftentimes if it’s not making them money they cut it.
 At the end of the day, they are running a business, not a charity.

 Now, it’s important to note that this doesn’t mean they do unethical things or step on people in order to make more money.
 Instead, it looks like letting go of projects that aren’t profitable or asking for more money when negotiating.